• en

 Food & Sanitation

-Food was passed silently through a small metal window in the cell door.
 The cold was extreme in May and September, with no heating or adequate clothing provided.
 Washing was limited to a basic sink in full view of surveillance cameras.
 No showers were available.
-Hygiene products were minimal.
+Hygiene supplies were limited – inmates were given one roll of toilet paper for every two months.

 Psychological Pressure